-The Indianapolis Urban League’s mission is to assist African-Americans, other minorities and disadvantaged individuals achieve social and economic empowerment.
+The Indianapolis Urban League’s mission is to assist African-Americans, other minorities and disadvantaged individuals achieve social and economic equality.

 The Indianapolis Urban League employs a five-point strategy tailored to local needs in order to implement the mission of our movement: